Bardhaman Sadar South subdivision

-Bardhaman Sadar South subdivision is an administrative subdivision of the Purba Bardhaman district in the state of West Bengal, India.Great revolutionary Rash behari Bose was born in village Subaldaha.This village is under this sub division.
+Bardhaman Sadar South subdivision is an administrative subdivision of the Purba Bardhaman district in the state of West Bengal, India.
+Great revolutionary Rash Behari Bose was born in village Subaldaha.
+This village is under this subdivision.

 Overview

 Bardhaman Sadar South subdivision is spread over partly across the Bardhaman Plain in the central part of the district and partly across Khandaghosh Plain in the south-eastern part of the district.

 Subdivisions

 Purba Bardhaman district is divided into the following administrative subdivisions: